tomato-data/DataScience-Journey/README.md

 - Implementing machine learning models using Scikit-Learn and TensorFlow/Keras
 - Understanding deep learning concepts (CNNs, RNNs, etc.)

+## Participation

+I had the opportunity to participate in the **Google Machine Learning Bootcamp 2024**, where I completed:

+- **Coursera: Deep Learning Specialization Course**
+- **Kaggle Competition**
+- **Gemma Sprint**: Fine-tuning the Gemma2 model

+The contents from the Google Machine Learning Bootcamp are included in this repository.
+(TBU)

 <!--
 프로젝트 관련 메모가 생기면 추가할 것
 ## Project Details